isaac-for-healthcare/i4h-sensor-simulation/ultrasound-raytracing/README.md

 5. Build the project

-> Note: Before bulding, ensure the cuda compiler `nvcc` is installed.
+> Note: Before building, ensure the cuda compiler `nvcc` is installed.
 >
 >  ```bash
 >  $ which nvcc